ghaagh/Datatable.Dotnet/README.md

 ```

-And finally I added this line to program.cs
+Obviously, I added this line to program.cs
 ```
 builder.Services.Configure<DatatableSetting>(builder.Configuration.GetSection("DatatableSetting"));
 ```
 ## Tag Helper
 The tag helper code can be found here: [DataTableTagHelper](https://github.com/ghaagh/Datatable.Dotnet/blob/master/Datatable.Dotnet/TagHelper/DataTableHelper.cs)
-All I did is to create a custom string and replace it with my custom settings in appsettings.config.
+Surprisingly, The explanation for this part is minimal because all I am doing is creating a string with havascript content for the **Column** List it is getting as an input.(For variable)
 ```
 using Datatable.Dotnet.Setting;
 using Microsoft.AspNetCore.Razor.TagHelpers;